 Cornwall Shared Lives South West carer Sarah O’Shea has beat off competition from almost 350 nominations to be shortlisted for an award at the forthcoming Care and Support Awards 2019 which take place in her home county.

 She is down to the final three in the Supported Housing Worker or Team of the Year category.
-She will find out if she’s won at the award at the gala awards night on September 27.
+The gala awards night takes place on September 27.

-“I didn’t know I’d been nominated, but I feel honoured.”
+“I didn’t know I’d been nominated, however I feel honoured,” said Sarah.

 Sarah became a Shared Lives South West carer 13 years ago.
 She has worked a lot with young people who used their Shared Lives South West placement as a stepping stone to independent living.